 Too many desktops for one system ?

 some routines and programms written by Norbert trying to get the holy GNOME and

 KDE grails on common ground.
-Read more about
+Read more about the

 Virtual File Systems are facing

 Common VFS proposed a solution.

 TinyVariant is a library for serialization and data

 transport.
 It features loose datatypes, partial readable protocol elements, a

 available for Java, C and PHP.

 contributions by Christian Dombacher

 Definity tools, AVAYA did never provide, Christian decided to release the Clear

 Vector Script Generator for public free usage.
 This tiny Windows command line

 application generates Terranova / ATE scripts, which allow you to clear a

 predefined set of vectors.
 Program, documentation and sample file may be

 unpublished up today.
-One such utility is S3COMP, as cross packer for Intel
+One such utility is S3COMP, a cross packer for Intel

 based PC platforms.
 It allows to compress CBM programs within seconds.
 S3COMP

 is less than 2K in size and may be downloaded

 here.
-The program
+The program is

 In case you encounter a broken link, please

 contact us.
 If no link has been

 will be part of